Painting - L'escradille Monte, 1948 Étienne Beothy

-In terms of recording, GPS and verified transactions would be the first touchstones.
-The app would accept the input of whether you're walking, within a train or bus, then from the usually static information you provide (Address) can assess the frequency of your moving (origins) and transaction between them.
+In terms of recording, location and verified transactions would be the first touchstones.
+The app would accept the input of whether you're walking (however, it seems a smarter sidewalk is needed), within a train or bus, then from the usually static information you provide (Address) can assess the frequency of your moving (origins) and transaction between them.
 Hence even as a waitress a person could incur great feedback serving both professionally (if the app developed a rate my server formal side) and socially (others can see that in and out of professional contexts, travels, hobbies, experimental culture that she is either kind, honest and clever or neutral.
 A win for her and who she'll transact with on newer apps).

 This could impact three other layers:

 - Localism.
 Any purely local users won't benefit much from it.
 Most Uber drivers aren't your nextdoor neighbors, other services likewise leverage variety in volume).

 - Neutrality as a plus with proof of stake across locations.
 Would still remain a state that's not an obstacle, and this data can be useful in some settings.
 Think of an agent (person) who carries out functions courteously and fast without many words, no feedback isn't bad feedback.

 - Even if a person didn't join the app and say behaves perversely several times, many are incentivized to join and report with more details (locations etc), until between users it's clear who it is (a template can be drawn for unbiased describing) after several encounters in different locations.

 We'd like to guess that a few parameters like full name, address, education or quantified metrics are enough to not be surprised.